Caewinix/torchflint/README.md

 ## Patchwork

 A new module that handles patches, for instance, `unfold`, `fold`, `unfold_space`, `fold_space`, and `fold_stack`.
-These functions were tested and work well and fast.
+These functions were tested and work well and fast (for instance, `fold_stack`, as a substitute for the PyTorch official `torch.nn.functional.fold`, is faster than that).

-Moreover, module `convolution` and `pool` have been developed from that, many of them works well by some tests, but limited (only forward part), they will be tested more rigorously in the future.
+Moreover, module `convolution` and `pool` have been developed from that, many of them works well by some tests, but limited (masked version was only tested for their forward process), they will be tested more rigorously in the future.

 ## Functions

 ### `buffer(tensor, persistent)`
 Used in the `nn.Module`, for registering a buffer in an assignment form.

-### `apply_from_dim(func, tensor, dim, otypes)`
-Applies a given function to a specified dimension of a tensor.

 ### `map_range(tensor, interval, dim, dtype, scalar_default, eps)`
 Maps tensor values to a specified range.